The College of Liberal Arts and Sciences policies

 Student responsibilities

-Students enrolling in courses offered by The College of Liberal Arts and Sciences are expected to follow the rules and deadlines specified in this catalog pertaining to enrollment, adding or dropping classes, withdrawals, and tuition payment.
+Students enrolling in courses offered by The College of Liberal Arts and Sciences are expected to follow the rules and deadlines specified in this catalog pertaining to enrollment, adding or dropping classes, withdrawals and tuition payment.

 Students are encouraged to meet with their academic advisors regularly.
 Students with additional questions regarding the academic rules of the college and the university are welcome to meet with their academic advisor.
 Academic advisor contact information and appointment scheduling tools are available on My ASU under the Academic Support Team heading.

-In addition, students must understand and follow the requirements for the university's General Studies Policy and Undergraduate Graduation Requirements Policy in their edition of ASU's academic catalog.
+In addition, students must understand and follow the requirements for the university's general studies policy and Undergraduate Graduation Requirements Policy in their edition of ASU's academic catalog.
 The academic catalog is the governing source for all degree requirements.

 Academic standing

-The standards for GPA and the terms of academic warning, academic probation or continuing probation, disqualification, and reinstatement are identical to those of the university, as set forth under the Retention and Academic Standards Policy.
+The standards for GPA and the terms of academic warning, academic probation or continuing probation, disqualification and reinstatement are identical to those of the university, as set forth under the Retention and Academic Standards Policy.

 After students are placed on academic warning or probation, one of three things can happen: